Complete your thesis in Tokyo while being paid

 In agreement with their supervisor in Göttingen, students may work on their research topics, for instance as part of their master project & thesis, while profiting from the academic and scientific environment at the NII.

-Students receive a monthly compensation by the DAAD, which is sufficient to cover the living expenses in Tokyo.
+Students receive a monthly compensation by the NII or DAAD, which is sufficient to cover the living expenses in Tokyo.

 In addition to the highly professional and conductive research environment at the NII, you can discover the Japanese culture, Tokyo nightlife, and the surrounding countryside on weekends and public holidays.